fenago/pytest-quick-start-guide/testing-with-pytest/Lab_5.md

 If you want to share your plugin with the world, there are a few more steps we need to do.
 Actually, there are quite a few more steps.
-However, because this book isn’t focused on contributing to open source, I recommend checking out the thorough instruction found in the Python Packaging User Guide.^6
+However, because this course isn’t focused on contributing to open source, I recommend checking out the thorough instruction found in the Python Packaging User Guide.^6

 When you are contributing a pytest plugin, another great place to start is by